 Risk Factors

-While plaque and bacteria build up are the most common causes of gingivitis in kids, some risk factors can contribute to gum disease development.
+While plaque and bacterial build-up are the most common causes of gingivitis in kids, some risk factors can contribute to gum disease development.
 Some risk factors include:

 - Poor nutrition